pointOfive/Home/Bio/README.md

 and then metagenomics which provided my introduction and eventual transition to nextgen sequencing.
-The basis and foundation of my ability to work in and contribute to [scientific research](https://github.com/pointOfive/Examples/tree/master/Papers#publications) was formed though my outstanding postodoral experience.
+The basis and foundation of my ability to work in and contribute to [scientific research](https://github.com/pointOfive/Examples/tree/master/Papers#publications) was formed though this outstanding postodoral experience.

 ## Duke